Chapter 25: There be no Wilting Here

 "What do you mean?"
 Gigi replied from one of the chairs across from her.

 "I mean, about your sister.
-Your parents are very worried about her.
+Your parents are so worried about her.
 They have no idea where she is."

-"Neither do we," Bridgette replied from another chair, looking up from her book.
+"Neither do we," Bridgette broke in from another chair, looking up from her book.
 "And we are worried, too.
-However, it is only right that Adele should be with her-I mean, the father of her child."
+However, it is only right that Adele should be with her- the father of her child."

 "Well haven't I always believed that love conquers all concerns?"
 Bridgette asked, sounding rather offended.
 "Why is it so hard to believe that I could do such a thing?"